Short and compact: What does it look like legally?

 In Davos Klosters, hikers and mountain bikers use the same trails without restrictions.
 This is made possible by a tolerant and considerate attitude on all sides.
 Mountain bikers slow down to walking pace when overtaking and stop when crossing narrow trails to make way for hikers.
 But pedestrians also accept mountain bikers as equal trail users and, when they meet, give way wherever possible and sensible.

-What a car tire manufacturer has already aptly put applies to biking too: "Fun is not a straight line."
-It's the curves that make a ride exciting and bring flow - no matter how wide or narrow they are.
-And that's not all: When bikers stay on the trails, they also protect the landscape.
-So: Don't be tempted by shortcuts and stay on the trails.
-And if you take curves, you get more out of them anyway.
+As a car tire manufacturer aptly put it, the same applies to biking: "Fun is not a straight line."
+It's the curves that make a ride exciting and create flow – no matter how wide or tight they are.
+And that's not all: when bikers stay on the trails, they also protect the landscape.
+So: don't be tempted by shortcuts and stay on the trails.
+And those who take the full corners get more out of them anyway.

 A rutted and eroded trail is like a faded love story for a biker.
 So protect what you love: adapt your riding style and don't brake with locked wheels.
 This will protect the trail and your bike.
 Share the love!

-Slipped sections of the path, heavily frequented trails or ongoing forestry work - there are good reasons to stay up to date.
-Please pay attention to the information signs.
-Because being well informed simply makes for a better ride.
+Road damage, heavily frequented trails, or ongoing forestry work – there are good reasons to stay informed.
+Please pay attention to the warning signs.
+Being well-informed simply makes for a better ride.

 One wants to go up, the other wants to go down: sooner or later, the paths of bikers, trail runners and hikers will cross on the trails.
 Make yourself known early on.
 The best thing is to use a small bike bell or a friendly greeting.
 And on narrow trail sections: it's better to stop briefly, let them pass and then carry on.